Protocol & Consular Affairs

 If Brunei citizens encounter problems while traveling abroad, help can be sought from Brunei Darussalam's High Commissions or Embassies.

 Many problems can be avoided by careful preparation prior to departure and by ensuring compliance with the laws of the countries visited.
-The following are some advice to Brunei citizens travelling abroad.
+The following are some advice to Brunei citizens

 Before leaving Brunei Darussalam: